 Ready in 20 minutes, this grilled peach salad recipe is a versatile option for adding bold flavors to your lunch or dinner table.
 Juicy peaches are grilled, added to greens, and then topped with feta, zaatar and walnuts to make a delicious salad.

 If you're looking for salad recipes that are packed with flavor, you know I've got you covered.
-From classics such as Greek salad and fattoush to innovative options such as roasted butternut squash salad or roasted cauliflower salad, there are so many ways to enjoy a salad that's tasty and not at all boring!
+From classics such as Greek salad and fattoush to innovative options such as roasted butternut squash salad, strawberry salad or roasted cauliflower salad, there are so many ways to enjoy a salad that's tasty and not at all boring!
 This peach salad is another favorite of ours that's like no other.
 Incorporating tangy zaatar and creamy feta, this dish is a celebration of flavors!